Cancer treatment decisions: 5 steps to help you decide

 Decide how much you want to know.
 While most people want to know exactly what their treatment is and their survival chances, others don't.
 If you don't want to know all the details, let your doctor know.

 Make sure you let your doctor know if you want someone else who might be able to help you during this difficult time to hear the news.
+Bring that person with you to your appointments.

 Decide how you want to make your treatment decisions.
 You might want to take the lead in the decision-making process.
 Or you might want to turn all decisions over to your doctor.
 You might also be somewhere in the middle, sharing the decision process with your doctor.